Tuesday, 7 October 2025

 Despite opposition from the Parish Council, the old rectory was demolished on November 14th 1966, leaving the smaller and undoubtedly more practical but far less elegant structure we see today.

-The Rev. Allington-Smith did not get to enjoy his new rectory for very long: he was appointed to St. Margaret's at Rainham in July 1967 and was replaced by the Rev. Ernest E. Turner in September 1967 (who was formally inducted in December that year).
+The Rev. Allington-Smith did not get to enjoy the new rectory for very long: he was appointed to St. Margaret's at Rainham in July 1967 and was replaced by the Rev. Ernest E. Turner in September 1967 (who was formally inducted in December that year).

 Canon Shaw’s Rectory, possibly above all other buildings that have been lost from Cuxton, could and should have been saved.
 It seems staggeringly short-sighted to have allowed its destruction, even by 1960’s standards.

 And now it seems that the history of the rectory may be coming to a close.
 In November 2024 Roger Knight, the Rector of St. Michaels since 1987, was compelled to retire at the age of 70 under arcane church regulations.
-The diocese seem in no hurry to replace him and instead have (so I understand) decided to sell off the rectory instead.
+The diocese seem in no hurry to replace him and instead have decided to sell off the rectory instead.

 Cuxton rectory, September 2025